-RanDee is a proud US Navy veteran that spent time in Iraq, Kuwait and Spain.
-After being medically separated in 2009, RanDee went on to earn a B.S in Criminal Justice from SDSU in 2012 and her Master’s degree in Social Work with a concentration in Military and Veteran’s programs from USC.
+RanDee McLain is a US Navy veteran and served as a Master-at-Arms.
+During her career she was deployed to Iraq, and stationed in Kuwait and Spain.
+After being medically separated in 2009, RanDee went on to earn a Bachelors of Science in Criminal Justice from SDSU in 2012 and her Master’s degree in Social Work with a concentration in Military and Veteran’s programs from USC.

-After a difficult transition, RanDee decided to make a career of serving her fellow veterans and their families.
+Upon leaving the military, RanDee decided to make a career of serving her fellow veterans and their families.
 Her passions include serving post 9-11 veterans, specifically those that are justice-involved and/or those who have difficulty transitioning.
-She is currently a Director for Mental Health Systems and continues to be active in the veteran community and the greater San Diego community.
+She now manages Mental Health Systems’ Courage to Call program and continues to be active in the veteran community and the greater San Diego community.

-RanDee serves on the Board of Directors for the San Diego Veterans Coalition and the San Diego Enforcers.
-RanDee is currently assisting with the San Diego Federal Veterans Treatment Court as the mentor coordinator and trainer.
-In her spare time, RanDee is on faculty with Justice for Vets and the National Association of Drug Court Professionals (NADCP) where she teaches Veteran’s Treatment Courts, DUI Courts and Drug Courts across the country.
-RanDee writes a monthly column for Homeland Magazine and SD Veterans Magazine focused on mental health.
-In 2014, RanDee was named the San Diego County Veteran of the Year.
+RanDee currently assists with the San Diego Federal Veterans Treatment Court as the mentor coordinator.
+In her spare time RanDee is on faculty with Justice for Vets where she teaches new mentors and staff in the Veteran’s Treatment Courts across the country.
+In 2014 RanDee was named the San Diego County Veteran of the Year.